nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 | Spreading Factor (SF) | **11** ⚠️ |
 | Coding Rate (CR) | 5 |

-The name and radio settings are set in the settings page.
-The channels are added in the channel page by hitting add channel and putting in a `#` before the channel name

 ### Channels

 | Channel | Key |
 |---------|-----|
 | Public Channel | Public Channel |